1024jon/rpi-vid-tester/README.md

 # rpi-vid-tester
-Interface for RPi touchscreen to output test video content over the HDMI.
-Planning to use omxplayer to output test files and change the HDMI output resolution using a touch interface.
+Interface for RPi touchscreen to output test video content using omxplayer over the HDMI output.

 Setup:
 -----